zenotech/MyCluster/README.md

 mycluster list
 ```

-Create a new submission file
+Create a new submission file, see --help for more submission options.
 ```
 mycluster create JOBFILE QUEUE RUNSCRIPT
 ```